Donald · Central Belt

 Innerdownie — common questions

-- Innerdownie is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 458m of ascent and takes most walkers 3-5 hours.
+- Innerdownie carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 12km, 458m of ascent and a 3-5 hour day on the standard route.
 Terrain: Mixed terrain — forestry tracks giving way to open hill of heather and short grass on andesitic bedrock.

-- Standard parking is at NN980047 near Stirling.
+- Standard parking is at NN980047.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Innerdownie are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.